-New provisions for the body piercing of children in the Children and Community Services Act 2004 came into effect on 31 January 2011.
+The provisions for body piercing, tattooing or branding a child are set out in the Children and Community Services Act 2004.
 The Department for Child Protection and Family Support is responsible for administering this Act.

 Additionally, a child will require the written consent of their parent for all non-intimate body piercings.
 Non-intimate body piercing means piercing a part of the body including the nose, tongue, face, belly button or other skin surfaces.
 A person who carries out this type of piercing on a child without written parental consent can be fined $12,000 and imprisoned for one year.
 The only circumstances where a child does not need their parent’s consent is for ear piercing if the child is aged 16 years or over.